 - 10.00% US Small-Cap (VIOO)

 - 10.00% REITs (VNQ)

 - 10.00% TIPS (VTIP)

 - 10.00% International REITs (VNQI)

-- Global and well diversified
+- The portfolio is global and well diversified

-- Makes a bet on commodities.
+- The Ivy 10 portfolio nakes a bet on commodities.

 - You get a portfolio that resembles that of Yale and Harvard.
 David Swensen of Yale has had astonishing returns using a similar model.